You are listening to the Sean Hannity Radio Show Podcast.

 And if you didn't have all these Republicans sabotaging Trump and he could shore up his base from 75% to 91 or 2%, there's no way mathematically he could lose.

-But of course you've got selfish Republicans that aren't looking at the big picture.
+But of course, you've got selfish Republicans that aren't looking at the big picture.

-They're not looking at judges and Supreme Court justices or refugee issue or building the wall they don't care about any of these things.
+They're not looking at judges and Supreme Court justices or refugee issue or building the wall.

 They're not looking at Hillary's tax increases and spending increases.

-They're not looking at health care and keeping Obamacare versus free market healthcare savings accounts they're not looking at the big picture.
+They're not looking at health care and keeping Obamacare versus free market health care savings accounts.

 And you got everybody's got their own little agenda in life.

-It's unbelievable to me and it's beyond ridiculously selfish.
+It's unbelievable to me, and it's beyond ridiculously selfish.

-A friend of mine actually wrote me a note this the painter John McNaughton I've actually bought a few paintings from this guy.
+The painter John McNaughton, I've actually bought a few paintings from this guy.

-Anyway, or they have a single issue you know whatever that happens to be and if they don't vote on the right way on that issue they're not going to vote.
+And if they don't vote the right way on that issue, they're not going to vote.

 We're imperfect people.